110g sage and onion stuffing

 This recipe is cheaper than most because we use some sage and onion stuffing to combine with the minced beef.
 Price aside, the sage and onion stuffing adds a delicious taste to this meatloaf while still retaining a meaty texture.

-Add the two tablespoons of oil to a frying pan on a medium to low heat and mix in the carrots, onions and celery.
-Let the vegetables fry gently for 15 minutes until they are softened.
+Add the two tablespoons of oil to a frying pan on a medium heat and mix in the carrots, onions and celery.
+Let the vegetables fry for 15 minutes until they are softened stirring ocassionally.

 When the vegetables are cooked add all the ingredients to a large bowl and mix them all well with a fork.
 At first the ingredients look far too big for the loaf tin but don't worry, it will all fit in.